Contributing to chesscxx¶

 This project makes use of presets to simplify the process of configuring the project.

-You have a few options to pass chesscxx_DEVELOPER_MODE
+You have a few options to pass chesscxx_DEVELOPER_MODE to the configure

 command, but this project prefers to use presets.

-As a developer, you should create a CMakeUserPresets.json
+As a developer, you should create a CMakeUserPresets.json file at the root of

 the project: